eliaskarre/algorithmic-bioinformatics-course/README.md

 # Algorithmic Bioinformatics Course (Wintersemester 2024)

-The lecture follows chapters of the book "Compeau, Phillip_ Pevzner, Pavel - Bioinformatics algorithms. an active learning approach.
-(2015)", which is freely available.
+The lecture follows chapters of the book <b>"Compeau, Phillip Pevzner, Pavel - Bioinformatics algorithms. an active learning approach.
+(2015)" </b>, which is freely available.

 The Python scripts provided here represent my solution approaches for various problems described in mentioned book.